josedvq/covfee/README.md

 - Continuously annotating a video for arousal
 - Continuously annotating the position of a hand in a video.

+You can see live examples of these tasks in the [covfee documentation](https://master--5faeef49f6655f00210dbf35.chromatic.com/).
 HITs can be as simple as a single one of these tasks, or consist of multiple tasks of different types.
+You can also create your own custom tasks (see below).
 You are able to specify exactly what tasks are part of each HIT. covfee will produce a separate URL per HIT, which can be sent to a study participant.

 There are two types of HITs: timeline and annotation HITs.